majilaii/majilaii/README.md

 Tactic-toe is a web app that allows users to train their own Tic-Tac-Toe AI model and engage in real-time battles.
 Built using Angular, SocketIO, PostgreSQL, Express, and Passport.js.

-In myy spare time, I go to the gym and play games.
-Overwatch 2 is pretty fun right now
+In my spare time, I go to the gym and play games.
+Overwatch 2 is pretty fun right now, but not as fun as Leetcode Algorithm Study Plan 2!! (im joking)

 Thank you for visiting!